SimondieZ/NaturalNumber/README.md

 ## 3. Set application.properties <a id="password"></a>

-The next thing we need to do is go to the application.properties (src\main\resources) and set some of your preferences:
+The next thing we need to do is to go to the application.properties (src\main\resources) and set some of your preferences:

 ```
 ## JPA